Translation invariance, topology, and protection of criticality in chains of interacting anyons: Periodic boundary conditions

 We note that there exists a special relationship between the process of periodic translation on a chain of spins and periodic translation on a ring of anyons encircling a non-trivial cycle of the torus.
 Under the mapping of \sref{sec:spinmapping}, each degree of freedom $x_1,\ldots,x_n$ on the torus is mapped to a site on the spin chain, and periodic translation on the system of spins, which we will denote $\hat T^\mrm{S}$, cyclically permutes these labels by one place.
 For a state satisfying $a_1=a_2=\ldots=a_n$, an equivalent effect may be obtained for the fusion diagram of the torus by applying the operator $\hat T^\T_\mrm{M}$ discussed in \sref{sec:torustranslate}.
 Furthermore, for fixed anyon charges $a_1,\ldots,a_n$, the factor $\lb(R^{a_n\overline{a_n}}_\mbb{I}\rb)^{-1}$ in \Eref{eq:magtrans} is a constant.
-Consequently, for a ring of fixed, identical anyons on the torus, periodic translation of the ring of anyons is equivalent up to a phase to periodic translation on the associated spin chain, and for Fibonacci anyons this phase is given\footnote{There are in fact four different UBMTC exhibiting Fibonacci statistics, of which two satisfy $R^{\tau\tau}_\mbb{I} = e^{4\pi\rmi/5}$ and the other two satisfy $R^{\tau\tau}_\mbb{I} = e^{-4\pi\rmi/5}$.
-In this paper, for definiteness, we shall take $R^{\tau\tau}_\mbb{I} = e^{4\pi\rmi/5}$.
-In studying a physical system described by one single Fibonacci UBMTC we introduce an implicit breaking of symmetry, and this permits the nondegenerate ground state to take on a non-zero momentum in {\sref{sec:PBCtorus}}.
-See also Appendix~ {\ref{apdx:chiral}}.} by $R^{\tau\tau}_\mbb{I}=e^{4\pi\rmi/5}$.
-For any operator $\hat O$ on such a chain, we therefore have the identity
+Consequently, for a ring of fixed, identical anyons on the torus, periodic translation of the ring of anyons is equivalent up to a phase to periodic translation on the associated spin chain, with this phase given by $R^{a_n\overline{a_n}}_\mbb{I}$, the value of which is specified in the UBMTC describing the anyons.

+Note that for Fibonacci anyons, there are two different possible UBMTCs based on the Fibonacci fusion rules.
+In one of these the phase $R^{\tau\tau}_\mbb{I}$ takes on the value $e^{4\pi\rmi/5}$, while in the other it is $e^{-4\pi\rmi/5}$.
+The existence of this pair of Fibonacci UBMTCs differing only by complex conjugation of $R^{ab}_c$ will be discussed further in \sref{sec:PBCtorus} and Appendix~\ref{apdx:chiral}, but for now it suffices to note that because $R^{a_n\overline{a_n}}_\mbb{I}$ is just a phase, we have the identity